 Abel Tasman and James Cook both sailed along the South Island’s West Coast, but the first description of a New Zealand glacier – probably Franz Josef – is from the log of the ship Mary Louisa in 1859.
 Over the next few decades, men such as Thomas Brunner, Julius Haast, Charlie Douglas and A. P. Harper explored and mapped the South Island’s glaciers.

-More than 40% of Aoraki/Mt Cook National Park is buried beneath glacier ice.
-Aoraki/Mt Cook’s first tourist hotel, the Hermitage, was built in 1884 next to the Mueller Glacier.
+More than 40% of Aoraki/Mount Cook National Park is buried beneath glacier ice.
+Aoraki/Mount Cook’s first tourist hotel, the Hermitage, was built in 1884 next to the Mueller Glacier.
 It was destroyed in 1913 by floods of debris-laden water that broke through the Mueller’s moraine wall.
 The two successors of the hotel were sited on safer ground.
 The Ball Glacier, which joins the Tasman, was popular for skiing, and several national championships were held there in the 1930s.

 Today, visitors enjoy guided trips and mountaineering on the glacier-clad peaks.
 Also on offer are scenic flights and ski-plane landings on the upper Tasman Glacier.

 The Franz Josef and Fox glaciers are major attractions in the park.
 At Franz Josef, tourists flock to see the startling cascades of white ice.
 The glacier is visited by about 250,000 people each year.

 As at Aoraki/Mount Cook, guided glacier walks and climbs, scenic flights and heli-skiing are popular at the Franz Josef and Fox glaciers.

 Geologist Julius Haast, exploring the Aoraki/Mt Cook region in 1862, was awed by the grandeur of its peaks and glaciers: